python/cpython/Doc/using/mac.rst

 To run your script from the Finder you have two options:

-* Drag it to :program:`PythonLauncher`
+* Drag it to :program:`Python Launcher`.

-* Select :program:`PythonLauncher` as the default application to open your script (or any .py script) through the finder Info window and double-click it.
+* Select :program:`Python Launcher` as the default application to open your script (or any ``.py`` script) through the finder Info window and double-click it.
-  :program:`PythonLauncher` has various preferences to control how your script is launched.
+  :program:`Python Launcher` has various preferences to control how your script is launched.
 Option-dragging allows you to change these for one invocation, or use its Preferences menu to change things globally.